apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     * `on update current_timestamp`

         To indicate that whether the value of this column should be updated to the current timestamp (`current_timestamp`) when there is an update on the row.
+The feature is only available on unique table with merge-on-write enabled.
 Columns with this feature enabled must declare a default value, and the default value must be `current_timestamp`.
 If the precision of the timestamp is declared here, the timestamp precision in the default value of the column must be the same as the precision declared here."

     Example: